 Mr. Rosen has supported propositions that allowed thousands of non-violent offenders to be safely released from prison and reclassified minor theft and drug crimes from felonies to misdemeanors, thereby helping thousands of Californians successfully reintegrate back into our society and become productive citizens.
 Mr. Rosen worked with the Governor and State Legislature to draft and pass the elimination of cash bail in favor of a more fair pretrial release procedure, which focuses on whether an individual is dangerous, not how much money the person has.
 In a series of 26 social justice Bend the Arc reforms, Mr. Rosen declared that he would no longer seek the death penalty.

 District Attorney Jeff Rosen has taken dozens of prosecutors and investigators to the Museum of Tolerance in Los Angeles to learn about the Holocaust, racial profiling, implicit bias, and the duty of law enforcement to safeguard people’s rights.
 He also traveled to Germany with the Vera Institute to learn about model prisons that rehabilitate and preserve human dignity.
 Mr. Rosen gave a well-admired TEDx Talk about this trip, which included a pilgrimage to the former Bergen-Belsen concentration camp.
-Mr. Rosen’s TEDx Talk has been viewed more than 2.6 million times.
+Mr. Rosen’s TEDx Talk has been viewed more than three million times.
 Prosecutors now regularly visit local jails and prisons to learn more about conditions on the inside and how many inmates are successfully rehabilitating themselves to become good standing community members upon their release.
 In 2019, DA Rosen took more than a dozen prosecutors and investigators to Montgomery, Alabama to visit the Legacy Museum, National Memorial for Peace and Justice, and Southern Poverty Law Center to learn more about slavery, Reconstruction, Jim Crow, and Mass Incarceration.